infernoarchon/bamazon/README.md

     "password":"your_password"
 }
 ```
-3. Create the database by running bamazon.sql in MySQL Workbench.
+3. Create the database by running `bamazon.sql` in MySQL Workbench.
+4. In your console, navigate to your bamazon folder and enter `npm install` to install the required npm packages.
+5. That's it!
+To run the app, enter `node bamazonCustomer.js`.
+Have fun!

 ## Tools used
 - MySQL